tmforum/DataModelDocumentation/docs/Customer/AppliedPartyBillingRate.md

 A JSON Schema corresponding to this data model can be found [here](https://github.com/tmforum-rand/schemas/blob/candidates/Customer/AppliedPartyBillingRate.schema.json).

-No Data Model yet

-## Schema Relationships

-### This schema is referenced in the following schemas:
+The Data model is defined as shown below:
+- `date` : Creation date of the applied billing charge
+  - Optional
+- `description` : Additional data to be displayed on the bill for this applied billing charge
+  - Optional
+- `href` : Reference of the applied billing charge
+  - Optional
+- `id` : Unique identifier of the applied billing charge
+  - Optional
+- `name` : Name of the applied billing rate
+  - Optional
+- `taxExcludedAmount` : Tax excluded amount to be charged on the bill (expresses in the given currency) for this applied billing rate
+  - Optional
+- `taxIncludedAmount` : All taxes included amount to be charged on the bill (expressed in the given currency) for this applied billing rate
+  - Optional
+- `rateType` : Type of the applied billing rate : appliedBillingCharge (any kind of charge except taxation charges : recurringCharge, oneTimeCharge, usageCharge),  appliedBillingCredit (any kind of credit : rebate or productAlteration) or appliedPenaltyCharge (penalty charges such as late fees, payment rejection fees,...)

--
+  - Optional

-### This schema references the following schemas directly:

--references

--domain

-### This schema references directly or indirectly by the following schemas:

--domain

--references

-## Examples

-Examples coming soon

 ## TMForum APIs that use this schema

-Taking into consideration the snapshot of 04/02/2020 03:41:06 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:
+Taking into consideration the snapshot of 04/02/2020 04:22:51 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:

 Coming soon